The Basics Of Commercial Bankruptcy

 Like a consumer, a business sometimes finds itself in the uncomfortable position of being unable to pay its debts.
 One solution is to file for bankruptcy, a legal process in federal bankruptcy court that releases the business from the obligation to pay all or some of its debts.
-Contact McElroy & Associates in Memphis, Tennessee, to schedule a consultation with an attorney who is experienced in advising business owners about whether bankruptcy is right for them.
+Contact Jimmy E. McElroy & Associates in Memphis, Tennessee, to schedule a consultation with an attorney who is experienced in advising business owners about whether bankruptcy is the right option.

 Businesses must choose among alternative types of bankruptcies, each of which corresponds to a different chapter of the federal Bankruptcy Code.
 Businesses usually choose either Chapter 7 or Chapter 11, but Chapter 13 is also sometimes an option.
 Sometimes businesses can be involuntarily drawn into bankruptcy by their creditors, who face stiff financial penalties if they initiate an involuntary bankruptcy against a company for invalid or improper reasons.

 Chapter 7 bankruptcies are called “liquidation bankruptcies.”
 Chapter 7 is usually employed by consumer debtors, but can also be used by businesses that want to liquidate their assets to be relieved of debt.

 A Chapter 7 bankruptcy is commenced when the business files a petition with the bankruptcy court.
 The court then orders an automatic stay of debt collection activities against the business and its property.
 A court-appointed bankruptcy trustee manages the details of the bankruptcy, selling business assets to satisfy as many of the business’s debts as possible.

 At the conclusion of the proceeding, remaining debts of the business are not necessarily discharged as with an individual debtor, but generally, the business ceases to exist because its assets are gone and it is no longer profitable.

 Chapter 11 Bankruptcy